k2view-academy/K2View-Academy/articles/02_fabric_architecture/05_fabric_main_configuration_files.md

 </td>
 <td width="450pxl">
 <ul>
-<li>Thread pool size- the maximum number of jobs to be executed in parallel in a single Fabric node.</li>
+<li>Thread pool size- set the maximum number of jobs to be executed in parallel in a single Fabric node.</li>
-<li>Archiving time- the number of hours to delete the Job record from k2_jobs table.</li>
+<li>Archiving time- the number of hours to delete the Job record from the k2_jobs table.</li>
 </ul>
 </td>
 </tr>